Imams of Yemen: Establishment

 The imams based their legitimacy on descent from the Islamic prophet Muhammad, mostly via al-Qasim ar-Rassi (d.
 860).
 After him, the medieval imams are sometimes known as the Rassids.
 The first of the ruling line, his grandson al-Hadi ila'l-Haqq Yahya, was born in Medina.
 His fame as an intellectual as well as a leader of note, led to his invitation to Yemen.
 He was summoned to govern the highland tribes in 893 and again in 896–897.
-Al-Hadi introduced a multitude of policies and practices that evolved into the particular Yemenite Zaidiyyah brand.
+Al-Hadi introduced a multitude of policies and practices that evolved into the particular Yemenite Zaydiyyah brand.
 The efforts of al-Hadi eventually became the basic guidelines for the religious as well as political characteristics of Yemeni Zaydism.
 Al-Hadi, however, was not able to consolidate his rule in all of Yemen.
 He could not even create an enduring state in the highlands, due to the strong localism persisting in the region.
 There were revolts as well as segments of the population that did not accept his and his successors' pretensions to religio-political rule.

 Although he did not succeed in establishing any permanent administrative infrastructure, al-Hadi's descendants, and other Alid clans who arrived in his company, became the local aristocracy of the northern highlands.
 It is from among them that the imams of Yemen were selected for the next one thousand years.
 The imams were usually chosen from the offspring of al-Qasim ar-Rassi and more specifically of al-Hadi, but on at least eight occasions they were picked from other lines descending from Muhammad's grandsons Hasan and Husain.

 Yemen throughout most of that period was only rarely a unified political entity; in fact, what has included within its frontiers varied widely, and it has not been governed consistently or uniformly by any single set of rulers except for brief periods.
 It existed as a part of a number of different political systems/ruling dynasties between the ninth and sixteenth centuries, after which it became a part of the Ottoman Empire.